MhdFarhannn/MhdFarhannn/README.md

-# Hi, I'm Muhammad Farhan
+# Muhammad Farhan

 **Software Engineering Student | Android Developer | Backend Developer**

-I'm a Software Engineering (RPL) student from Indonesia who learns software development through hands-on experience, experimentation, and problem solving.
+Software Engineering (RPL) student from Indonesia, focused on Android and backend development.
+I develop my skills through hands-on projects, with particular interest in API integration and relational databases.

-My main interests are Android development, backend development, API integration, and databases.

 ## About Me

-I enjoy understanding how software works beyond the user interface: from the mobile client, through the API and backend, down to the database.
+I work across the full application stack: from the mobile client, through the REST API and backend services, down to the database.
+I am interested in building thoughtful, personalized digital experiences and in writing clean, maintainable code.

-I also like building thoughtful, personalized digital experiences, such as tools that encourage other people during exam season.

 - Software Engineering student
 - Android developer (Kotlin)